ivanderk/guide_collab_software_design/README.md

 ## Files / references

-In this repository you will find the presentation *A Practical Guide to Collaborative Software Design - 2025.pdf*.
+In this repository you will find the presentation [A Practical Guide to Collaborative Software Design - 2025.pdf](https://github.com/ivanderk/guide_collab_software_design/blob/main/A%20Practical%20Guide%20to%20Collaborative%20Software%20Design%20-%202025.pdf).
 As clear from the title, this pertains to the updated version (January 2025).
 Earlier version can be found in the history of this repository.

 ## PlantUML examples